| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 provided for under your plan, our courts will usually allow you

+to deviate from the guidelines and approve your agreement.
+Q. How do courts determine child support?
 A. Kansas has enacted Child Support Guidelines which are used

 to numerically calculate a presumed amount of support.
 The support